Gaukler/gaukler.github.io/README.md

-This is the repository of my portfolio GitHub userpage.
+This is the repository of my GitHub userpage.
 You can checkout out the page on: [https://gaukler.github.io/](https://gaukler.github.io/)